Click the image for more information on our Stewardship theme this year

-Central to our sense of identity and purpose as a church is the humble awareness that of all the abundance we have been blessed with, God calls us to manage and care for, and share it, in ways that will delight and be pleasing to God.
+Central to our sense of identity and purpose as a church is the humble awareness that God calls us to manage, care for, and share all of the abundance we have been blessed with, in ways that will delight and be pleasing to God.

 Why did Jesus link the spiritual life so closely to financial matters?

 Jesus regularly spoke of the relationship between finances and our commitment to God, and this relationship remains key to our spiritual lives today as financial motivations and decisions are ever present in our lives.
 He knew that the love of money has the potential to take the place of one’s love for God, that it is all too easy to become people who clutch instead of share, and worry instead of trust.

 Our Christian generosity is rooted in an understanding that all we are and have belongs to our Almighty God.
 (Psalm 24:1) Out of his great love and desire to be in relationship with us, God created us; through Christ’s sacrificial death and glorious resurrection, he redeemed us; and through the presence of the Holy Spirit, he nourishes and sustains us.
 God sets us amidst abundance and entrusts us to manage our many resources in ways which will bring him joy.